gaogaotiantian/viztracer/docs/source/extra_log.rst

 You can start VizTracer from command line and use command line arguments to control what you need to log.

+Most of the features analyzes the AST generated from the source code and add nodes into it, so the overhead is minimal.
+However, some features like ``log_func_args`` will introduce a large overhead.

 Log Variable
 ------------